Articles, interactive activities, booktalks, and more to help students understand Colonial life and times.

-- Research a particular colonial trade and write a report based on their research.
+- Research a particular colonial trade and write a report based on their research

-- Present an oral report as though they were a craftsman, explaining their craft and what it was like to live in Colonial America.
+- Present an oral report as though they were a craftsman, explaining their craft and what it was like to live in Colonial America

-- Understand that colonial settlers were dependent upon one another, their environment, and other peoples in the region.
+- Understand that colonial settlers were dependent upon one another, their environment, and other peoples in the region

-- Students will be able to explain how we are also interdependent today.
+- Explain how we are interdependent today

 During the unit, our classroom becomes a small town and each student takes on the identity of a colonist.
 The students apprentice themselves to various imaginary master tradesmen and learn that trade.
 At the conclusion of this, the students become journeymen by passing a test of their skills (by giving a first-person oral presentation based on the research they have done).
 They dress as their characters, make a sign for their new shops, and share their experiences as apprentices in front of the entire "town."